 Gift books for review.

 One of the things you want to see on your Amazon reviews is the notation, “Amazon verified purchase.”
 Anyone can review a book on Amazon, and there is no requirement that they prove they own a copy.
 Many readers look for the “Amazon verified purchase” badge as a sign that the review is from someone who may have actually read the book.
-This video shows how to gift Kindle books to reviewers so they show as Amazon verified purchases.
+There is some evidence that Amazon may not always add this notation when you specifically gift a copy of your book, but if someone has agreed to review your book you could send them a gift card for the cost of the book without specifically saying you are gifting that book.

 Ask for reviews every chance you get.